Our Dutchess schools are energized by capital improvements and a new program emphasizing the literary arts.

 The emphasis on STEM is also benefiting younger students, as our kindergarten classes have received the Dash and Dot robotics program.
 This course gives children hands-on experience in coding, which in turn enhances problem-solving and decision-making skills.

 A number of Catholic schools in Dutchess have begun to participate in the Discovery Education training program.
-This state-of-the-art program creates a dynamic classroom environment with a vast library of streaming content shown on Smart Tvs.
+This state of the art program creates a dynamic classroom environment with a vast library of streaming content shown on Smart TVs.
 This stimulating approach taps into a young person’s natural curiosity and desire to learn.

 Our Dutchess schools have been reinvigorated by a number of major capital improvements, including a new playground at St. Peter School in Hyde Park.